skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 - **chain_length** *(integer)* - Default: *3*

-  This argument specifies the number of imaginary particles in the thermostat chain is used in dynamics.
+  This argument specifies the number of imaginary particles in the thermostat chain is used in the dynamics.

 \